pnp/blog/content/post/copy-a-list-with-list-items-to-another-site.md

 ## Game Over

-Now you\'ve got your list(s), complete with data, copied over to another site.
-All that\'s left to do is get rid of the old one, if necessary.
+Now you've got your list(s), complete with data, copied over to another site.
+All that's left to do is get rid of the old one, if necessary.

 {{< image alt="you-win.jpg" src="images/blog/copy-a-list-with-list-items-to-another-site/you-win.jpg" >}}